asdolo/NDS-Fake-CIA-Generator/README.md

 # nds-fake-cia-generator

 This program grabs a .nds rom dump (commercial or not) and creates a fake CIA using it's icon and name.
-That fake CIA will boots your slot-1 flashcart.
+That fake CIA will boot your slot-1 flashcart.

 It's made by using [Apache Thunder's TWL Slot-1 Launcher](https://gbatemp.net/threads/twl-slot-1-launcher-first-custom-dsiware-app.414501/), but injecting into it the new icon and name (and also the Title ID), and then making a CIA using make_cia due to it's actually a DSiWare App.